quadespresso/qa-infra/README.md

 ## What is it

 This is based off the MCC (upstream Launchpad repo) of Launchpad, in particular the Terraform configuration files [located here](https://github.com/Mirantis/mcc/tree/master/examples/tf-aws).
+Note that the current state has changed considerably from that original MCC upstream copy.

 The updates in this directory afford the user the ability to select between various OS platforms, such as:

 * RHEL: various 7.x and 8.x
 * CentOS: 7, 8
-* Ubuntu: 16.04, 18.04, 20.04
+* Ubuntu: 18.04, 20.04
 * SLES: various 12 and 15
 * Rocky Linux: 8

-as well as being able to select from a group of AMIs (currently `public` vs `mirantis`).

-**Note:** Just because the Terraform config supports it and builds it out, does _not_ mean that Launchpad will support it.
-But they've been added today, as a forward-looking optimism.
-As of this writing, SLES deployments and Ubuntu 20.04 are not yet supported by Launchpad.
+**Note:** Just because the Terraform config supports it and builds it out, does _not_ necessarily mean that Launchpad will support it.
+Skew between tools (eg, terraform and launchpad) is not an uncommon event, although we make the effort to minimize this skew.

 ## How do I use it